Magnetic field strength indicator.

-Mounted near a magnetic loop antenna, this simple instrument gives a indication of the generated magnetic field strength.
+Installed outside, near a magnetic loop antenna, this simple instrument can give an indication of the magnetic near field strength.

-or 80m, i want to tune the loop for maximal magnetic radiation
+frequency, i want to tune my loop for maximal magnetic radiation.

-This little unit is meant to be placed on the roof near a transmitting loop, while meter indications are read near the transmitter.
-Both units will be inter connected through a thin twisted 3-wire cable (mains cable or CAT5).
-Power source could be 4.5V from three AA alkaline batteries connected in series.
-IC1 still operates at 3V supply.
-Total supply current is minimal, due to the use of a sensitive moving coil meter.
-It is between 2mA and 8mA, depending on the smeter deviation.
+The system consists of an antenna unit and a metering unit.
+It is meant to be used on 3.5 MHz and 7MHz, placed near my transmitting loop.
+Meter indications are read near the transmitter.
+Both units will be inter connected through a thin twisted 3-wire cable (thin mains cable or CAT5).
+Power source is 4.5V from three AA alkaline battery pack.
+Total supply current is between 2mA and 8mA, depending on the input signal voltage.
 Expected battery life is a few years, as long as the unit is only switched on during antenna tuning.